tisdag 16 augusti 2011

 A friend of mine opted for the Orthodox church, and faced with the need to make a decision, somehow ended up in the Euphorbian Orthodox Church, the national church of Euphorbia, a small country that was formerly behind the Iron Curtain.
 Their church is a converted Baptist chapel off the Portobello Road - very nicely done with some good ikons.
 It which takes him the best part of an hour to get to from where he lives in Stoke Newington.
 Services are in Euphorbian, an obscure language unrelated to any other in the world.
 I am not quite sure why he picked on the Euphorbian church rather than the Greek or the Russian one, but I get the impression that he found the congregations at the others were a bit stand-offish, whereas the Euphorbians were open and friendly.

 The Orthodox churches are not Protestant, share the same creed with the Catholics and their priests have valid Apostolic orders.
 I have attended Orthodox services in Eastern Europe and have always been impressed by the beauty and prayerful quality of the liturgy.
 In contrast, Catholic services these days tend to be on the rough-and-ready side.
 But almost wherever one goes, the churches are pretty much filled with the usual mixture of people of local origin, immigrants and vistors from abroad.
-The liturgy is generally acceptable, though it would be better if the priests were properly disciplined to "Say the black - do the red".
+The liturgy is just about acceptable, though it would be better if protestant hymns were weeded-out and the priests were properly disciplined to "Say the black - do the red".
 My preference is for the kind of liturgy one finds at the London Oratory - which others might regard as a bit of conceit these days.

 There is much to be admired in Orthodoxy.
 The liturgy has not been tampered with, unlike that of the Catholic church, in recent years to its great detriment.
 It has a particular spirituality uninfluenced by Protestantism.

 But the Orthodox Churches are national churches and have inevitably fallen under the control of emperors, kings, presidents, and dictators.
-A further difficulty arises in those countries which are outside the geographical areas that come under the ancient jurisdictions of Constantinople, Moscow and Alexandria, which means that there is not, and can not be, a geniune Orthodox Church in a country that falls within the geographical jurisdiction of Rome.
-In those countries, the Orthodox churches will always be expatriate churches composed of immigrants - or else, what might be termed minority interest groups.
+A further difficulty arises in those countries which are outside the geographical areas that come under the Orthodox jurisdictions of Constantinople, Moscow, etc., which means that there are problems in countries that fall within the geographical jurisdiction of Rome.
+In those countries, the Orthodox churches will always be expatriate churches composed of immigrants - or else, what might be termed minority interest groups; the situation in the USA is chaotic, with long-established Russian Orthodox communities in Alaska, founded when the state was part of Russia, plus others formed of different immigrant groups.
 Membership of such congregations means being cut off from both the wider and the local Christian community, with all the consequences that follow from that separation.
 Instead of travelling half way across London every Sunday, my friend could attend his local Catholic church five minutes' walk from where he lives and become a part of that community.

 The ultimate problem, however, is that the Petrine ministry was established by Jesus Christ himself (Matthew 16:18) for good reasons - to provide a person to whom all Christians can look as the source of authority, thereby ensuring that the true doctrine is maintained, unchanged and undiluted, whilst at the same time acting as a source for the interpretation of doctrine in the context of a changing world.
 Without the Petrine office, the church must in the end become a living fossil.